nicm42/100-days-of-code-v2/log.md

 **Day 60: 4th September 2020**
 Added in accessibility testing with Cypress to Guess the Number.
 Although I found that running axe in the browser gave me more useful error messages.
 All the testing was still useful, as it threw up something that I broke when I fixed the accessibility.

+**Day 61: 5th September 2020**
+Payed with the form in Guess the Number.
+It's got a bit complicated about where to do validation and whether the form submits.

+**Day 62: 6th September 2020**
+Finally sorted out the submit problems in Guess the Number.
+Which meant I could then start on the CSS.